Trinity College of the Bible and Theological Seminary: University of Liverpool (prior to 2002)

-Prior to 2002, Trinity pursued endorsement of its courses with the University of Liverpool.
-The university did endorse theological courses, and students paid an additional fee for the inclusion.
-Also, theological programs like counseling were placed in the Faculty of the Arts Program, and it was noted on the University of Liverpool's website at that time.
-In 2002, Liverpool decided to "transfer the accreditation role to a theologically orientated institution" after consultation with the QAA.
-The QAA oversees the academic infrastructure of institutions, which includes frameworks for higher education qualifications, code of practice, subject benchmark statements, and program specifications.
-When they did decide to transfer the candidacy, students who enrolled prior to 2002 were allowed to finish under the University of Liverpool's "accreditation" logo.
-In time, the language changed from "accreditation" to "endorsement".
+Trinity pursued endorsement of its courses with the University of Liverpool.
+Trinity's theology programs were placed in the Faculty of the Arts Program.
+In 2002, Liverpool decided to "transfer the accreditation role to a theologically orientated institution" after consultation with the QAA, which oversees the academic infrastructure of institutions, including frameworks for higher education qualifications, code of practice, subject benchmark statements, and program specifications.